freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 #### --text--

-Which property and value are used to turn an element into a grid container?
+Which property and attribute are used to turn an element into a grid container?

 #### --distractors--

-display: grid-area.
+`display: grid-area`.

 ---

-grid: grid-template.
+`grid: grid-template`.

 ---

-grid-template: set.
+`grid-template: set`.

 #### --answer--

-gisplay: grid.
+`display: grid`.

 ### --question--

 #### --text--

-Placeholder question
+Which one of these options for `grid-template-columns` property will result in a middle column that is 80 characters wide, and two columns taking up the remaining space?

 #### --distractors--

-Placeholder distractor 1
+`10% 80rem 10%`.

 ---

-Placeholder distractor 2
+`1fr 8fr 1fr`.

 ---

-Placeholder distractor 3
+`10rem 80rem 10rem`.

 #### --answer--

-Placeholder answer
+`1fr 80rem 1fr`.

 ### --question--